8 Apple Science Activities Perfectly Made for a Preschooler

 Class Graph

-Who doesn’t love when the teacher brings in food to eat?
-Instantly, I would be hooked to whatever lesson we were learning just because there was food involved.
-It’s so crazy that it is truly that simple to add engagement to your teaching.
+Who doesn’t love when the teacher brings in food?
+Instantly, I’d be hooked on whatever lesson was being taught—just because there was something to eat!

-For this next one, we tried three different colors of apples.
-I gave each kiddo a slice to try in a bowl, and then we tried them together.
-First, we bit into the red apple, describing the texture and taste.
+For this activity, we explored three apples of different colors.
+Each child got a slice in their bowl, and we all tasted them together.
+First, we bit into the red apple, describing its texture and flavor.
 Is it sweet?
 Tangy?
 Sour?
 Soft?
-Hard?
-We repeated the process to taste the other apples.
-And then, it was time to vote!
+Crisp?
+We did the same for the other apples, noting any differences.

-First, I let each child come up and use a dot marker to add a dot to the graph.
-We talked about starting at the bottom and adding one dot per box.
-Then, we counted the totals for each apple color, and I modeled how to write the tally marks for each.
-Finally, we wrote the numeral and talked about which one had the most, the least, and any equal numbers.
+Each child used a dot marker to add a dot to our favorite apple graph, learning to start at the bottom and add one dot per box.
+We then counted the totals for each color, and I modeled how to write tally marks for each.
+Finally, we wrote the numeral for each apple’s votes and discussed which had the most, the least, and whether any were equal.

 Materials: